waseemwaheed/DataInterrogator/_pages/about.md

   * Data visualization (PowerBI, matplotlib, seaborn, ggplot)
   * Technical writing

-I have a PhD in Image processing, my main research area is continuous optimization techniques in signal and image processing.
+I have a PhD in Image processing, and my main research area is continuous optimization techniques in signal and image processing.

 My thesis is at the intersection of: